loicdescotte/Play2-HTML5Tags/README.md

 # HTML5 validation tags module for Play 2.0

 This tags add client side valdiation attributes (e.g required, max|min lentgh...).

-This attributes are generared from the contraints defined on the model (e.g. "required" contraint on a field).
+Attributes are generared from the contraints defined on the model (e.g. "required" contraint on a field).

 They can generate several kinds all inputs :

  * text